ruby-marks/ruby-marks/README.md

 [![Document Example](https://raw.github.com/andrerpbts/ruby_marks/master/assets/sheet_demo2_edge.png)](https://github.com/andrerpbts/ruby_marks/blob/master/assets/sheet_demo2_edge.png)

-There's a method you can call to will help you to identify how the document is being recognized.
+There's a method you can call to help you to identify how the document is being recognized.
 This method return the image with the showing where is the expected groups coordinates are, where are the actual groups coordinates, and where the marks is being recognized in each group.